 The Claremont and Keene Advanced Placement Option (AP) is designed to expand upon the previous education of the Practical Nurse.
-The application and selection process is the same as for the Nursing - Associate Degree (see page 42).
-Applicants are encouraged to meet with nursing faculty.
+The application and selection process is the same as for the Associate of Science Degree in Nursing (see page 39).
+Applicants must meet with ASN program director.
 This program begins every summer.